Updated: Dec 29, 2020

 Being a private practice IBCLC is so rewarding in so many ways.
 Being able to work closely with amazing parents, precious new babies, and have a positive impact on the experience of a new, growing family is one of the most rewarding things in the world.
 This job is literally a dream for me.
 Providing families with home visits is very important to me because it is where parents are the most relaxed.
 They feel comfortable and relaxed.
 Not like they’re on a time crunch so I can squeeze in my next 15 minute appointment or pop over to the next inpatient room and then make the rounds again in a few hours trying to squeeze in all 25 newborns born today… I like the personal aspect.
 The relationships and connections I build with these moms is so special.
 But there’s one resounding question I get all the time… “Why does it have to be SO expensive!?”
 I know how stressful it can be when you have a new baby.
 Especially if you’re losing work hours and your income has been affected.
 It’s hard to budget for everything and it can be frustrating to have to PAY for breastfeeding that we think of as “free”.

 Today I want to share a little bit of my price structure for you with full transparency so that you understand what you’re investing when you book a visit with an IBCLC.
+I want you to know that the point of this article is not to defend my pricing structure, but rather to help you understand what exactly you’re investing in.
 I’ve heard things in the past like, “$200?!?
 That’s UNREASONABLE! …An outpatient visit at the hospital is only $45…” (Psst… they’re not spending as much time and energy on you AND they have a much higher client load and vaster resources overall…) I’ve also heard things like, “I thought you did this because you care about people… it seems like you’re in it for the money…” I get it.
 I do. $200 isn’t “nothing”. $200 is like a month’s worth of gas (depending on the vehicle you drive) or a week’s worth of groceries… But rest assured, you’re NOT actually paying me $200 to come hold your baby….

 My initial lactation consult home visit fee is $200 (I give a 15% military discount for Active Duty families - So $170 for them) A visit is 2 hours, so to many people this sounds like “WOAH you’re being paid $100/hour?!?” …Not really… First, let’s take 30% off the top for taxes.
 Estimating taxes is never fun, but has to be done… and overestimating is safest to avoid major consequences later in the year.
 So this is $60 I put into a tax savings account for each Lactation client.
 So now we’re down to $140.
 Credit Card processing fees total about $6.
 So now we’re down to $134.
 I have two monthly expenses that are vital for my practice: liability insurance and my HIPAA compliant charting software which come in at about $20 and $50 a month, respectively.
 Now, because I strive to provide very personal support, I keep my client load “low”.
 Imagine I see 6 clients a month, this works out to just over $11 per client for these two expenses.
 So now I’m making $123 per a visit.
 “Jaimie, that’s still about $61.50 per visit”.
 True.
 But in order to chart I need to maintain my technology.
 So I use an iPad (not cheap) with internet access, another $10 a month… negligible.
 I also bring lots of equipment with me.
 Masks, gloves, demo dolls, demo boobs, a $900 scale, and sometimes even some basic feeding equipment like nipple shields or syringes.